Air duct smells bad

 How often should I have my air ducts cleaned?

-Most experts recommend having your air ducts professionally cleaned every 3-5 years, or more frequently if you have pets, smoke indoors, or notice a musty smell.
+Most experts recommend having your air ducts professionally cleaned every 3-5 years, or more frequently if you have pets, smoke indoors, or notice a persistent odor.

 Connect with certified professionals in your area